21, 2021, Robin McNamara gained his angel wings. This gentlest of gentle souls was predeceased by his loving wife, Suzie,

 New Music from Robin!

-"Mary, Janey and Me"—from Robin McNamara's 10-track album, Stuck in the 60s.
-Written
+"Mary, Janey and Me"—Robin McNamara's latest single from the 10-track album, Stuck in the 60s.

-by Robin with Jeff Barry and Neil Goldberg, this song raised quite a few eyebrows when Robin first recorded it in 1970—and
+Written by Robin with Jeff Barry and Neil Goldberg, this song raised quite a few eyebrows when Robin first recorded it

 "When people first hear the title, they think the song is about marijuana.
 But, once they've listened to